20 Best Free Things to Do in Savannah, GA

 Hike the McQueen's Island Trail

-The McQueen's Island Trail is located just a 20-minute drive outside of downtown Savannah.
+The McQueen's Island Trail is located just a 20-minute drive outside of Downtown Savannah.
 The six-mile-long trail stretches across an old railroad bed and takes you through scenic marshlands.

 On the trail, you can also see the Savannah River, and it's possible to extend your hike to reach Fort Pulaski.
 This trail is easy, so great for all hiking abilities.
 The trail is under some construction, so the amount you can access may vary.